iifl-logo

 These products are mainly supplied to the Original Equipment Manufacturers (OEMs) of the automotive sector, Farm Equipment manufacturers, Construction equipment manufacturers and other Engineering Industries.

-• Only integrated facility in India for small diameter cold drawn seamless steel tubes
+Integrated Manufacturing Setup - Only integrated facility in India for small diameter cold drawn seamless steel tubes, providing end-to-end quality control and operational efficiency.

-• Drawing upon a rich legacy of over 38 years, the Company has developed an intimate understanding of diverse customer expectations across industries.
+Deep Market Understanding - Drawing upon a rich legacy of 40 years, the Company has developed an intimate understanding of diverse customer expectations across industries.

-• Established OEM relationships - Over 30 years of strong partnerships with top customers and OEMs.
+Established OEM Relationships - Over 30 years of strong partnerships with top customers and OEMs, ensuring consistent demand and trust.

-• Capability to fulfil orders of any quantity faster than local peers, offering superior operational flexibility to our customers.
+Capability to fulfil orders of any quantity faster than local .peers, offering superior operational flexibility

-• Only local player of scale and quality approved by majority of the leading local and global OEMs.
+Preferred Supplier to Leading OEMs - The only local player of scale and quality approved by a majority of the leading local and global OEMs.

-• Strong financials of Gandhi Special Tube Limited reflect its potential to generate long-term value for its shareholders, customers, and other stakeholders.
+GSTLs potential to generate long-term value for shareholders, customers, and stakeholders.

 Opportunities

-• Fluctuation in the price of raw materials such crude oil and natural gas will have an impact on production and consequently on profit.
+Raw Material Price Volatility - Fluctuations in the prices of key raw materials such as steel, crude oil, and natural gas can significantly impact production costs and profitability.

 4. PRODUCT WISE PERFORMANCE